ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The advantage of an asynchronous `Future`-based solution is that some tasks run in parallel, which saves time.
+2) The advantage of an asynchronous `Future`-based solution is that some tasks run in parallel, which saves time.
 The disadvantage of this solution is that the `Future` interface does not have methods for pipelining tasks - passing the results of some tasks as parameters to other tasks without blocking.
+As a result, the code of dissolution is the most complicated.

 ```